RediSearch/RediSearch/docs/Query_Syntax.md

 ## Wildcard Queries

 As of version 1.1.0, we provide a special query to retrieve all the documents in an index.
-This is meant mostly for the aggregation angine.
+This is meant mostly for the aggregation engine.
 You can call it by specifying only a single star sign as the query string - i.e. `FT.SEARCH myIndex *`.

 This cannot be combined with any other filters, field modifiers or anything inside the query.
 It is technically possible to use the deprecated FILTER and GEOFILTER request parameters outside the query sting in conjunction with a wildcard, but this makes the wildcard meaningless and only hurts performance.

 ## Query attributes